Ronald John Selwyn March

 Born 18 March 1910 Yass NSW; died 20 May 1987 Glen Iris VIC

 Ron was a pillar of Victorian rowing throughout the 1950s and 1960s undertaking successfully many critical roles.
 In particular, he was the Victorian State Selector for 18 years from 1951 to 1969, during which time Victoria won the King's Cup on 13 occasions.
+He was also Vice President of the Upper Yarra Amateur Regatta Association and as a Delegate to Metropolitan Rowing Committee.

 He was Vice-President of Melbourne Amateur Regatta Association, Old Oarsmen's Association, Corio Bay Rowing Club, Glebe Rowing Club NSW and Victorian Rowing Association.

 He was a Vice-President of the Victorian Rowing Association from 1953-86, an Elected Member from 1946-64 and an Executive Member from 1964-73.
 Ron was also an umpire, officiating at numerous Victorian regattas.
-A much loved and respected member of the sport who was generous assistance in his assistance to anyone who asked.
+A much loved and respected member of the sport who was generous in his assistance to anyone who asked.

 Ron was also for 61 years, a key member of the Richmond Rowing Club.
 He was credited with keeping the Club alive and functional during WWII and also with coaching with great success in the post war years.